hashicorp/terraform/website/source/docs/providers/cloudstack/r/ssh_keypair.html.markdown

     within a CloudStack account.
 Changing this forces a new resource to be created.

-* `public_key` - (Optional) The public key in OpenSSH
+* `public_key` - (Optional) The public key to register with CloudStack.
-    `authorized_keys` format.
 If this is omitted, CloudStack will generate a new key pair.
+The key can be loaded from a file on disk using the [`file()` interpolation function](/docs/configuration/interpolation.html#file_path_).
 Changing this forces a new resource to be created.

 * `project` - (Optional) The name or ID of the project to register this key to.
 Changing this forces a new resource to be created.